anubhab-codes/site/iga.md

 ## What is IGA?

-Identity Governance and Administration focuses on **who should have access to what, and why**.
+Identity Governance and Administration focuses on managing who has access to what, and why.

-It ensures identities, accounts, and entitlements are properly governed across systems.
+It ensures access is given correctly, reviewed regularly, and removed when no longer needed.

 ---

-## Why is IGA needed?
+## Why do we need IGA?

-As organizations grow, access sprawl becomes inevitable.
+As organizations grow, access becomes messy.
 Without governance:
-- Excess access accumulates
+- People keep access they no longer need
 - Compliance becomes manual and risky
-- Joiner, mover, and leaver events break
+- Joiner, mover, and leaver processes break

-IGA brings control, visibility, and accountability.
+IGA brings structure and visibility.

 ---

-## How is IGA implemented?
+## How is IGA done?

-IGA is implemented using lifecycle workflows, access reviews, policies, and integrations with authoritative sources like HR systems and directories.
+IGA is implemented using identity lifecycles, access reviews, and policies connected to HR systems and directories.

 ---

-## Posts on IGA
+## IGA posts

+{% assign posts = site.categories.iga %}

+{% if posts and posts.size > 0 %}
-{% assign posts = site.categories.iga | sort: "date" | reverse %}
+  {% assign posts = posts | sort: "date" | reverse %}
   {% for post in posts %}
 - [{{ post.title }}]({{ post.url | relative_url }})
   {% endfor %}
+{% else %}
+_No IGA posts yet._
+{% endif %}